MetaChest: Generalized few-shot learning of pathologies from chest X-rays: Conclusions and future work

 In this work, we investigated the key factors that influence model training for pathology classification in chest X-rays under few-shot scenarios.
 To this end, we introduced MetaChest, a benchmark integrating four publicly available chest X-ray datasets.
 MetaChest provides a meta-set data partition specifically designed for standard few-shot classification, along with a novel multi-label episode generation algorithm.
 Using MetaChest, we generated diverse classification tasks to compare two representative learning methods: one based on standard transfer learning and another widely adopted in standard few-shot classification.
 We further analyzed how various factors contributing to task complexity impact model performance, including the number of examples per class ($k_{trn}$), the number of classes per episode ($n$-way), and the number of unseen classes ($n$-unseen).
 Additionally, we explored the effects of image resolution, as well as the connectivity patterns and computational requirements associated with each of the evaluated architectures.

 The adoption of the generalized few-shot learning paradigm aligns more closely with the clinical presentation of pathologies in chest X-rays than the standard few-shot classification paradigm.
 This task formulation is particularly well-suited to specialized medical contexts and useful for a variety of scenarios within the healthcare domain.
 In addition, the proposed multi-label episode generation algorithm enables the creation of complex classification tasks, further broadening its applicability to real-world medical settings.
 Interestingly, our results show that BatchBased is an effective classification method in few-shot scenarios, despite being based on standard transfer learning and not specifically designed for few-shot learning.
 We also observed that increasing the number of classes per episode ($n$-way) and the number of training examples per class ($k_{trn}$) improves model performance by enhancing task robustness.
 With respect to image resolution, we found that using higher resolutions than those commonly applied in natural image tasks leads to better classification performance.
 This improvement is likely due to the fine-grained nature of pathology classification, where abnormal patterns are subtle and can be overlooked at lower resolutions.
-However, this performance gain comes at the cost of increased computational requirements and longer training times.
-Finally, we observed that employing efficient architectures can yield results comparable to those achieved by larger models, offering substantial advantages in terms of computational cost.
+However, this performance improvement comes at the cost of higher computational demands and longer training and inference times.
+In contrast, our results show that efficient architectures can achieve performance comparable to larger models while substantially reducing computational overhead.
+This is particularly advantageous in resource-constrained environments, such as remote areas or small hospitals, where these architectures strike a balance between performance, computational efficiency, and practical deployability.